-I have worked as a writer, researcher, presenter, tutor and archives consultant.
-Have lived in Vancouver, Yellowknife, Timmins and Sudbury, but have returned to my roots in London Ontario.
+I have experience working as a writer, researcher, presenter, tutor and archives consultant.
+My previous residences include Vancouver, Yellowknife, Timmins and Sudbury.
+In 1989, I returned to my hometown of London, Ontario.

 Education and Training